uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

   To create a cluster, a user has to enter its name.

-  Then, the user will be requested to associate a load balancer and a management node to the cluster.
+  Then, the user will be requested to associate a load balancer and a Management Node to the cluster.

   The cluster is then identified by:
   - a unique name
   - the FQDN of the load balancer
-  - the hostname of its management node
+  - the hostname of its Management Node

-  (more on the load balancer and the management node below).
+  (more on the load balancer and the Management Node below).

   Every detail about the cluster is saved into corresponding database tables (e.g. `susecaaspcluster`).

   NOTE: the load balancer is unique for the cluster and it is a level 4 load balancer (no TLS termination).
-The management node can manage different clusters at the same time.
+The Management Node can manage different clusters at the same time.

   #### Cluster node requirements